biodiversitydata-se/mol-mod/README.md

 ```
   $ docker cp  asv-main:/uploads .
 ```
-When a file is uploaded, an email notification is sent to each of the addresses included in the environmental variable UPLOAD_EMAIL.
+When a file is uploaded, an email notification is sent to each of the addresses included in the environmental variables UPLOAD_EMAIL or DEV_UPLOAD_EMAIL.

 ### Data import
 Import data (in Excel or text file format) using a separate python script.
 See: